bradwestfall/informative/README.md

 </div>
 ```

-To achieve this without repeating the same HTML by hard-coding this around `Field`, create a custom version of `Field` like this:
+To achieve this without repeating the same wrapping-HTML by hard-coding it for each `Field`, create a custom version of `Field` like this:

 ```jsx
 const FieldWrap = props => {